 While Passenger Wi-Fi has historically been the most obvious application for ‘Internet on board’, the report also examines the potential of other connected applications, based on real-world deployments over the last 24 months.
 Examples cited include:

-- Personalised journey information delivered in digital formats accessible to those with hearing or visual impairments, allowing them to travel independently
+- Personalised journey information delivered in digital formats accessible to those with vision or hearing loss, allowing them to travel independently

 - Real-time monitoring of vehicle occupancy levels with AI software-enhanced cameras, making it easier for passengers to choose less crowded environments to travel in, and feeding back into operators’ fleet and staff capacity planning

 - On-demand remote access to onboard sensor data measuring the condition of infrastructure along a route, supporting a ‘predict and prevent’ maintenance strategy

 Paul Barnes: “Today we’re connecting more passengers to onboard Wi-Fi than ever before, but we are only offering them a glimpse of the many ways in which the industry will serve them in the years to come.

 “One thing that many of the technologies and strategies underpinning the future of travel have in common is the importance of, and reliance on, real-time or on-demand access to information for all parties – Restoring confidence from door to destination, making every ride time-efficient for the passenger, and cost-effective for the operator.